 Dieter does not see the long years as a DJ as a diversion.
 Rather, he compares them to looking around the corner on his actual course as a designer, optician and spectacle maker.
 "The urban impressions, the many encounters, the revival of trends within the international club scene; all this represents an incredibly important part of my development and my design work."
-In the summer of 1992, he founded his company and took the step towards self-employment.
+In the summer of 1992, he founded his company, took the step into self-employment.

 When asked what inspires him in the creative process, Dieter turns up the volume on the music that has been playing discreetly in the background.
-It continues to play a tone-setting role in his life and triggers thought processes.
+It still plays a key role in his life and triggers thought processes.
 But the greatest source of inspiration, he says, are the conversations with his wife Sashee Schuster.
 The evenings in the kitchen of the old farmhouse bring new ideas to light.
 Due to the existing possibilities of quick implementation, products, spaces and concepts are realised behind which the Funks stand 100%.

-"We call this process of creation a creative-mental ping pong game.
-It's not unusual for us to have friends over here in Kinsau and if this kitchen table could talk, it would tell stories no one would believe!"
+"We describe this development process as a creative-mental ping-pong game.
+It's not unusual for us to have friends over here in Kinsau and if this kitchen table could talk, it would tell stories that no one would believe!"

 Earlier, in the hallway, we noticed a pinboard.
-There are photos of Cappadonna from the Wu-Tang Clan, Rae Garvey, Gizz Butt, Moop Mama and IAMX.
-Now we are sitting here and while Dieter is talking, we almost feel as if we had been there ourselves on those evenings.
+You can see photos with Cappadonna from the Wu-Tang Clan, Rae Garvey, Gizz Butt, Moop Mama and IAMX.
+Now we are sitting here and while Dieter is talking, we almost feel as if we had been there ourselves on the evenings in question.

 "Depending on my mood, I wear a different favourite pair of glasses almost every day."